• Skip to content

 (Persons <1 yr)

-Between 2013/14 and 2020/21, the percentage uptake in Hull has been consistently higher than England and the region.
-The lowest rate in Hull at 99.4% is higher than the highest rate across England and the region (both at 99.2% for 2018/19).
+Between 2013/14 and 2022/23, the percentage uptake in Hull has been consistently higher than England and the region.
+The latest uptake rate is the lowest it has been but it is still the same as England and the region.

 Compared with benchmark